Through (0, 1), hugging the x-axis: Every exponential y = aˣ (with a > 0) does three things:

-State the y-intercept and horizontal asymptote of y = 2ˣ.
+State the y-intercept, the horizontal asymptote, and the range of y = 2ˣ.

 Step by step